New Orleans City and Katrina Tour

-Driving along the Lakeshore past the marinas, we show our fourth levee breach at the 17th Street Canal and view from the van the violent and utter destruction done to the Lakeview neighborhood and the amazing come back of that area.
+Driving along the Lakeshore past the marinas, we show our fourth levee breach at the 17th Street Canal and see from the van the violent and utter destruction done by Katrina to the Lakeview neighborhood and the amazing come back of that area.

 We continue through the Uptown district, viewing Tulane and Loyola Universities, the 180 year old Streetcar line, and St. Charles Avenue’s grand colonial mansions before moving into the Garden District to show famous (maybe haunted?) historic homes.

 Downtown, we drive through the Arts District and the Warehouse Section as well as by the World War II Museum, going by the Superdome and through the heart of the business district as we return to your hotel.